Interested in becoming a Pinterest manager? You’re in the right place!

 3. Decide on the services you’ll offer

 We’ve already covered some of the services a Pinterest manager offers to clients.
-So, it’s upon you to decide on which ones you can offer.
+So, it’s up to you to decide on which ones you can offer.

 You need to be good at whatever services you choose to sell.
 If it’s pin design, you have to be good at designing high-quality pins that many Pinterest users will click on and repin.